fabiofeti/estudogithub/.github/issue_template.md

 ## Pre create issue

-- [ ] Read the guidelines
+-[ ] Read the guidelines
-- [ ] Test in all browsers
+-[ ] Teste in all browsers
-- [ ] ...
+-[ ] ...

 ## Description

-Add here all the descriptions that you think it will be useful and valuable to this issue.
+Add here all the descriptions that you think be useful and valuable to this issue

-## Screenshots
+## Screenshot

-Add screenshots case needes, otherwise delete this section.
+Add screenshot case needs, otherwise delete this section